vasilakisfil/Introspected-REST/README.md

 or proactive content negotiation, has been extensively used in HTTP protocol.
-In the context of MicroTypes and Introspected REST, using this mechanism, the client can negotiate for [runtime MicroTypes](): API functionalities that define semantics for the runtime metadata.
+In the context of MicroTypes and Introspected REST, using this mechanism, the client can negotiate for [runtime MicroTypes](): API functionalities that define semantics for the runtime data and metadata.
 This type of MicroTypes, should tend to appear less often because if anything can be introspected on the side instead of runtime, it will be defined as non-runtime, introspective metadata.

-Interestingly [RFC 7231](https://tools.ietf.org/html/rfc7231) notes that reactive negotiation has some serious disadvanteges:
+Interestingly, [RFC 7231](https://tools.ietf.org/html/rfc7231) notes that reactive negotiation has some serious disadvanteges:

 >   Proactive negotiation has serious disadvantages: